 All of the M500 class modems have two card slots on the main PCB for two FEC function boards.
 One board is normally installed containing the standard Forward Error Correction set including Viterbi (with Trellis Code Modulation mode when in 8PSK mode only) and Reed-Solomon concatenated codecs.
-The same standard card has a variation which includes either a 4k or 16k block size TPC on the same board if ordered that way initially.
-The second slot can be used for optional FECs as desired, for example the S-Tec FEC featuring exceptional performance at very low Eb/No values.
+The same standard card has several variations which includes either a 4k or 16k block size TPC or both on the same board if ordered that way initially.
+The second slot can be used for optional FECs as desired, for example the FlexLDPC FEC featuring exceptional performance at very low Eb/No.